snichols001/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 2. Patient demographics are loaded into the scanner demographics interface.

 3. The technologist applies alterations prescribed by the radiologist to scanner and contrast protocol.
-The radiotracer dose is not changed, as the department standardizes doses regardless of Patient’s Sex.
+The radiotracer dose is not changed, as the department standardizes doses regardless of Patient Sex.

 4. The technologist starts an IV, administers radiotracer, and connects the contrast injector for the contrast-enhanced CT portion of the procedure.